creelonestudios/mailverse/README.md

 ![mailverse](logo.png)
 # Mailverse

-Mailverse is a new and modern email server written in NodeJS.
+Mailverse is a new and modern email server written in TypeScript.
 It is designed to be fast, secure and easy to use.

 ## Features